Impacta-Tcc/tcc-impacta-front/README.md

 ```
 ---
 ```
-4- no terminal de Front-End, Ctrl + clique no localhost que aparece no terminal
+4- No terminal de Front-End, Ctrl + clique no localhost que aparece no terminal
 ```
 ---
 ```